felixdagnon/AWS-serverless-lab/README.md

 ![image](https://github.com/felixdagnon/AWS-serverless-lab/assets/91665833/62fe43be-4b1e-47c0-a7eb-6ecf30d186c9)

-6. The Lambda function supports using the create operation to delete an item in our DynamoDB table.
+6. The Lambda function supports using the "delete" operation to delete an item in our DynamoDB table.
 To request this operation, use the following JSON:

 ```json
 {